near/docs/docs/2.develop/contracts/security/random.md

 ## Refusing to Mine the Block
 One way to fix the "gaming the input" problem is to force the user to send the input first, and then decide the result on a different block.
-Lets call this two stages: "bet" and "resolve".
+Let's call these two stages: "bet" and "resolve".

 In this way, a validator cannot game the input, since the `random` number against which it will be compared is computed in a different block.

 However, something that the validator can still do to increase their chance of winning is:
 1. Create a "bet" transaction with an account.
-2. When is their turn to validate, decide if they want to "resolve" or not.
+2. When it's their turn to validate, decide if they want to "resolve" or not.

 If the validator, on their turn, sees that generating a random number makes them win, they can add the transaction to the block.
 And if they see that they will not, they can skip the transaction.